 "Here we are," finally muttered Dersnam.
-The trio had reached an inlet or corner in a wall of grey metal, between two massive bracings.
-Somewhat blurred with a close blanket or halo of purple light, the wall was mostly featureless, with just a few enchased studs at eye-level.
-In
+The trio had reached an inlet or corner between two masive bracings in a wall of grey metal.
+The wall was blurred with a close blanket or halo of purple light, and thus rendered mostly featureless, with just a few enchased studs at eye-level.

-close range, and even from further off it had appeared vague, its form
+close range, was not at all distinguishable.
+Even from further off it had appeared vague, its form

 enveloped in the city's other structures like a boulder shrouded in

 jungle.
-Nyav however felt certain that they had not arrived at a main entrance but rather at one of the building's extensions.
+Probably, thought Nyav, this was not a main entrance but rather one of the building's extensions.

 Dersnam presented his right eye to a wall-stud.
 "And in we go," he declared as a section of wall slid upwards.

-An electric buzz zinged in Nyav's head as he stepped over the threshold, following Dersnam and being followed by Tem Talfarn.
+An electric buzz zinged in Nyav's head as he stepped over the threshold, following Dersnam, and followed by Tem Talfarn.

-A short corridor, gently lit by its ceiling's fluorescence, brought them to an end door which swung inward as they approached.
+Gently lit by its ceiling's fluorescence, a corridor brought them to a door which swung inward as they approached.